andrewhill157/leiden/docs/source/driver_scripts.rst

 ==============

-In addition to the individual scripts installed with this package, I have also included an example driver script to run the entire analysis pipeline I have been running.
+In addition to the individual scripts installed with this package, I have also included an example driver script to run the entire pipeline.

 .. important::
-    This script runs annotations serially with Variant Effect Predictor, which can take a long time to execute.
+    This script runs annotations serially with Variant Effect Predictor, which can take some time to execute.
 If you have access to a distributed computing cluster, you may want to develop your own driver script that runs the annotation portion of the pipeline in parallel.